This blog story was updated on February 20, 2019. For additional tips, read this blog post.

 Being a good listener is as important as being able to share your ideas.
 Focus on what question the interviewing is asking of you.
 Listen for what is really being asked of you.
 Take a moment after the question to prepare your response.

-Current students and alumni offer a very unique glimpse into the Chicago Booth community.
+Current students and alumni offer a unique glimpse into the Chicago Booth community.
 We encourage you to come prepared with specific questions about the student experience.
 Some examples are: Why did you choose Booth?
-What challenges have you encountered?
+What challenges have you encountered and how did you overcome?
 What is the best part of the Booth community?
 What has been your favorite class?
 Even if the interviewer is not in the exact same situation as you, more than likely they will be able to draw on examples of fellow classmates to further showcase the experience you can expect at Booth.

 #9 Why do you want to be here and not somewhere else?